Section Three: Student Services, Health, and Safety

 Student Affairs Activities Office

 The Student Affairs Activities Office provides support, resources and advice to assist students in planning programs and developing organization and leadership skills.
-The Office works closely with the Campus Associate Director of Student Affairs, the Student Government Association, and student organizations in the programming of student activities.
+The Office works closely with the Clinton Campus Associate Director of Student Affairs, the Student Government Association, and student organizations in the programming of student activities.

-The Student Affairs Activities Office is also responsible for coordinating many of the University’s “learning and living” co-curricular activities and events, both on and off campus.
+The Student Affairs Activities Office is also responsible for coordinating many of the University’s “learning and living” co-curricular activities and events, both on and off the Clinton campus.
 The philosophy of the office centers on a holistic approach to education, one in which high standards and expectations are placed upon students toward the development of mind, body, and soul.
 The Office’s key principle is that of community involvement: a concept through which students, faculty, and staff actively participate in the mission of the University, shaping its image and making the student’s University experience even more meaningful and successful for all members of the community.

 Student Affairs Activities Office events include Welcome Week and Homecoming.
 The Office also coordinates events such as movie nights, bowling, comedians, and other such entertainment.
 Additionally, the Student Affairs Activities Office provides support services and resources to all students and student clubs in the area of leadership development.
-The Office works directly with the Student Government Association, student organizations, and other clubs in coordinating campus activities and events.
+The Office works directly with the Student Government Association, student organizations, and other clubs in coordinating activities and events.

 The recreational program is intended to allow all current students, faculty, staff, and their spouses to become involved in recreational activities regardless of skill level or past experience, in order to develop a lifetime interest in recreational activities and to maintain a healthy lifestyle.
 The recreational program is student run and is coordinated by the Student Affairs Activities Office.
 In addition to participating, students serve as event supervisors, league commissioners, officials, floor athletic directors, and team captains.
 For more information contact the Student Affairs Activities Office.